fayez-kaabi/json-ultra-compress/README.md

 ```

 **Takeaway:** columnar+logs profile typically lands at ~20–30% of raw; selective decode for `ts,level,service,message` is ~10–20% of raw.

+💡 **This isn't just compression—it's a new category of data processing.**

 > That directly translates to ingestion-volume savings for tools that charge per-GB (Datadog/Elastic/Splunk).